CRISES IN THE CAPITALIST SYSTEM

 THE SECOND WORLD WAR

-The war in Europe ended with an invasion of Germany by the Western Allies and the Soviet Union culminating in the capture of Berlin by Soviet and Polish troops and subsequently, Germany unconditionally surrendered on 8th May 1945.
+WWII ended with an invasion of Germany by Western Allies and the Soviet Union culminating in the capture of Berlin by Soviet and Polish troops.

-CAUSES OF THE SECOND WORLD WAR.
+CAUSES OF SECOND WORLD WAR

 LONG-TERM CAUSES.

-The League of Nations was established in 1919 after World War I to maintain international peace and security.
+League of Nations was established in 1919 after World War I to maintain international peace and security.
 However, it failed to;

 • Prevent militarism and aggression, especially by Germany, Italy, and Japan.